Magnús Scheving: LazyTown

-In the 1990s, during his public speaking and aerobics career, Scheving noticed an absence in healthy lifestyle role models for children.
-In a 2019 TED talk, he recalled,I realized, thirty years ago actually, there was no role model in health for kids.
+In the 1990s, during his public speaking and aerobics career, Magnús noticed an absence in healthy lifestyle role models for children.
+In a 2019 talk, he recalled,I realized, thirty years ago actually, there was no role model in health for kids.
 There was Popeye, who eats spinach, but he smoked and hit people.
 And you thought, maybe that's not a good role model.
 Maybe we need a different role model for kids.
 And there was no entertainment brand dedicated to kids' health in the world.In 1995, he published Áfram Latibær, an Icelandic children's book which told a narrative story about a sports elf giving townsfolk tips on how to eat healthily and exercise.
 The book was adapted into a stage play of the same name directed by Baltasar Kormákur.
 The show toured Iceland from 1996–1997 and made LazyTown a household name across Iceland.
 It was shown to be immensely popular among children and so, a sequel was written, Glanni Glæpur Í Latabæ, which was the first time Robbie Rotten was introduced, played by Stefán Karl Stefánsson.

-LazyTown was commissioned by Nickelodeon in May 2003 and the first episode aired on Nick Jr. on August 16, 2004.
+LazyTown was commissioned by Nickelodeon in May 2003 and the first episode aired on Nick Jr. on 16 August 2004.

-Scheving is the creator and co-founder of LazyTown Entertainment.
+Magnús is the creator and co-founder of LazyTown Entertainment.
 This company produces books, videos, games, and sporting goods to help promote fitness and a healthy lifestyle to children.
-He is also creator of the show LazyTown (Latibær in Iceland), where he played Sportacus (known as Íþróttaálfurinn in Icelandic) from 2004–2014.
+He is also the creator of the show LazyTown (Latibær in Iceland), where he played Sportacus (known as Íþróttaálfurinn in Icelandic) from 2004 to 2014.

-In 2006, Scheving received a Lifetime Achievement Award at the Icelandic Edda Award ceremonies for his work as founder and creator of the LazyTown franchise. Ólafur Ragnar Grímsson, President of Iceland, presented the award to him.
+In 2006, Magnús received a Lifetime Achievement Award at the Icelandic Edda Award ceremonies for his work as founder and creator of the LazyTown franchise. Ólafur Ragnar Grímsson, President of Iceland, presented the award to him.

-After LazyTown Entertainment was bought by Turner Broadcasting in the summer of 2011, Scheving continued to play Sportacus.
+After LazyTown Entertainment was bought by Turner Broadcasting in the summer of 2011, Magnús continued to play Sportacus.
 However, in 2014, he announced that he would be departing the role of Sportacus (after the end of the TV series), passing it on to Dýri Kristjánsson, who played Sportacus in all subsequent live shows.
 He also announced in 2014 that he would depart from his position as CEO of LazyTown Entertainment.

+On 16 May 2024, it was announced that Magnús Scheving had agreed to a deal with Warner Bros.
+Discovery to purchase back the company and the rights to the LazyTown brand.

 Theme park

-In 2021, Scheving and entrepreneur Helga Halldórsdóttir announced their goal to build Lazytown theme park in Magnús's hometown of Borgarnes, which inspired the series.
+In 2021, Magnús and entrepreneur Helga Halldórsdóttir announced their goal to build a LazyTown theme park in Magnús's hometown of Borgarnes, which inspired the series.
 They claimed the project has been ongoing since 2017.
-Scheving described the plans to create an "experience garden" with indoor and outdoor facilities, both pertaining to the production history and the history of Borgarnes.
+Magnús described the plans to create an "experience garden" with indoor and outdoor facilities, both pertaining to the production history and the history of Borgarnes.
 Borgarnes legislation supported this due to its ability to welcome tourists; 35 thousand visitors are expected in its first year, followed by 50 thousand in the next 4 years.
-The park is expected to open by 2024.
+The park was expected to open by 2024.